the ministry site of Paul and Ellie Madsen

 We are convinced that God does not call one family member to serve on the mission field - He calls each family member.
 The official ministry of the parents is only one aspect of how God uses our lives in service to Him.
 Children (or MKs) are most certainly called to ministry in that God will use them as a blessing within the new culture/language setting even as they are learning of their own need for a personal relationship with Jesus.
 Young people who understand their calling as Christians have their own unique potential for ministry in the host (foreign) culture, often with a better practical understanding of that culture built on their experiences growing up there.

 Ellie grew up in the mountains of Ecuador where her parents were involved in church ministry and education.
-After competing her education, she moved to Spain where she hoped to work for 2 years and support her family before returning, but God had other plans for her.
+After completing her education, she moved to Spain where she hoped to work for 2 years and support her family before returning, but God had other plans for her.

 Ellie has taught children's Sunday school classes, trained and led church cell groups, worked as an assistant to the director at ECA and worked with Paul in youth ministry.
-She now serves in ministry and educational support roles at the International Christian School of Budapest while learning Hungarian, hosting activities in our home and developing relationships for spiritual support.
+She now serves in ministry and educational support roles at the International Christian School of Budapest, hosting activities in our home and developing relationships for spiritual support.
 She has many opportunities to care for and encourage youth at various stages in their walk of faith.
 Her transition to Spanish culture as a teen has also enabled her to understand and connect with children and youth who struggle with their value or role in a second and third cultural setting.

 Paul is the son of missionaries and grew up on the mission field in Haiti and at a mission school for Native Americans in Arizona.
 After completing a Bachelor of Music in Vocal Performance and Bible/Theology at Vennard College, Paul spent a year in Hungary in ministry and then 4 years in church ministries and teaching music in the US.
 He taught and directed the music program at Evangelical Christian Academy in Spain from 1998 to 2012 while working with youth in leadership training and ministry in both school and church settings.